 Add Meaningful Words and Symbols to Your Bead Embroidery

-Nancy Eha is back in the house at CraftU, and this time she is teaching how to bead embroider in the form of words.
+Nancy Eha is back, and this time she is teaching how to bead embroider in the form of words.

 Nancy and I sat down for a little bit, and talked about her latest bead embroidery course and the path that led her to this art form.
 I couldn’t wait to learn more about this part of her work and to then share it with you.
 Here is an excerpt: